eyasu-taye/myfirstdjagopublish/README.md

 ## Introduction

-This project is a pytho-based web application designed to to clculate numbers.
+This project is a python based web django application designed to to clculate numbers.

 ## Features